 Barcelona City Council, in collaboration with the metropolitan area's other local authorities, local associations and businesses, is leading the fight against air pollution, through a variety of initiatives:

-The goal is to reduce private-vehicle journeys in the metropolitan area by 21%, compared to the figures for 2013.
-These are the main source of pollution, especially vehicles with old diesel engines.
+The aim is to reduce the number of journeys in private vehicles in the metropolitan area by 21% compared to the values for 2013.
+This is the main source of nitrogen dioxide (NO2) pollution, particulary as a result of older diesel engines.

 Creation of ZUAP low-emissions zones

 Areas where air quality is more critical are to be established, where tighter restrictions will be put in place to cut pollution and help speed up reaction times during pollution episodes.
 Some of these zones will be close to sensitive areas such as schools and hospitals.